 BFA Core Total Credits: 26

-The performance specialization builds specific skills in production from a strong foundation of using the body as the artist’s instrument through acting styles, voice, and stage movement.
-Students choose from a range of courses, both introductory and advanced, from writing and dancing, to stage and screen.
+The design and production specialization builds specific skills in production from a strong foundation of general knowledge of technical theatre and the design aspect of theatre.
+Students choose from a range of courses, both introductory and advanced from writing and drawing, construction, and sewing.

 Choose any of the following for a minimum of 8 credits.